Dusky Bells Correa

 Other Names: Red Australian Fuchsia

 Dusky Bells Correa has rose bell-shaped flowers hanging below the branches from late winter to early spring, which are interesting on close inspection.
-It has grayish green foliage which emerges light green in spring.
+It has grayish green evergreen foliage which emerges light green in spring.
 The oval leaves remain grayish green throughout the winter.
-The fruit is not ornamentally significant.

 Dusky Bells Correa is a dense multi-stemmed evergreen shrub with a mounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.